Jarosław Kaczyński: Political career

-1970s and 1980s
+Anti-communist opposition

+During his studies, he took part in the student protests in March 1968.
+Kaczyński began working with the Workers' Defence Committee (KOR) in 1976.
+KOR was formed after the workers' protests of June 1976 to defend workers against persecution by the communist authorities.
+In 1976, he was stopped in time while carrying out tasks for the KOR during a journey to Płock.
+Subsequently, the KOR was transformed into the Committee for Social Self-Defense KOR (KSS KOR), which aimed to undertake broader dissident activities.
+Jarosław Kaczyński worked in the Intervention Office of the KSS KOR, run by Zbigniew Romaszewski and Zofia Romaszewska.
+Its task was to register all cases of human rights violations by the authorities, providing assistance to the repressed and those affected by the regime's actions.
+Kaczyński investigated cases of murders committed by MO and SB officers.

+Kaczyński also joined the editorial board of the monthly magazine Głos in 1979, which was associated with KSS KOR and headed by Antoni Macierewicz.

 During the communist-era, Kaczyński worked for several opposition organizations including Workers' Defence Committee, Committee for Social Self-Defense, and the Solidarity trade union.
 Kaczyński was also the executive editor of the Tygodnik Solidarność weekly magazine from 1989 to 1991.

 1990s

 In 1991, he created the conservative, Christian democratic Centre Agreement party and later became its chairman, remaining in the role until 1998.
 In the years 1991 to 1993 and since 1997, Kaczyński was a member of the Sejm.
 In the same year, he worked under direction of the president of Poland, Lech Wałęsa, as the head of his presidential chancellery.
 Wałęsa fired Kaczyński, who then led the protest movement against him.

 2005 elections

 Kaczyński was the Law and Justice prime ministerial candidate in the September 2005 Polish parliamentary election.
 However, when the party emerged as winner of the election, he pledged that he would not take the position, expecting that his nomination would reduce the chances of his brother Lech Kaczyński, who was a candidate for the October presidential election.
 Kazimierz Marcinkiewicz was appointed prime minister.

 In the following months, he was a frontbench MP and the leader of his party.
 He was said to have an enormous influence on the prime minister's decision-making process.
 Kaczyński was described as the architect of the coalition with the populist Self-Defense of the Republic of Poland (Samoobrona) and the far-right League of Polish Families party.